 Note that even though you may be offset printing a publication using 4-color process, it is often possible (and highly recommended) to specify an additional spot color (Pantone 185) for the logo.

 The colors shown here and throughout these guidelines have not been evaluated by Pantone Inc. for accuracy and may not match the Pantone Color Standards.

 Due to the manner in which color is represented on-screen, the colors shown here may not accurately represent the true TEDx colors.
 Therefore, do not use the colors shown here (or a printed version of this page) for color matching.
 Instead, always refer to the color specifications and visually match the specified colors accurately using Pantone Color Standards.

 We no longer require teams to include the TEDx tagline “x=independently organized TED event” in the logo.
 Teams must still use their event’s full name: “TEDx[Event Name],” not “TEDx” or “TED” alone, in all of their communications.

 Logos and place names

-To ensure that your TEDx event's logo is presented in the best possible manner, a minimum buffer zone of clear space should always be maintained around the perimeter of the logo.
-Other logos, graphics or copy must be kept out of this zone.
+To ensure that your TEDx event logo is presented in the best possible manner, a minimum buffer zone of clear space should always be maintained around its perimeter.
+Keep other logos, graphics or copy out of this zone.
 (Logos may not be "locked up" with any other logos or images.
-Other logos cannot appear as if they were a part of your TEDx event's logo.)
+Other logos cannot appear as if they are a part of your TEDx event logo.)